calaldees/teachingWorkshops/teacherTraining/tech.md

 Digital poverty
 ---------------

-The poorest low ability children will be hardest hit by Covid.
+* The poorest low ability children will be hit hardest by the digital divide.
-How do we consider _inclusion_ for remote teaching?
+* How do we consider _inclusion_ for:
+    * engaging out of school hours
+    * remote teaching?

-To progress with computing they need their own dev machine at home.
+* To progress with computing they need their own dev machine at home.
 Hardware is expensive.

 Task: (10min) What is the cheapest possible _general purpose_ computer you could recommend to a student?
-Ideas + Links on the Google Doc
+Share links in shared doc

 Even if they have a machine - what about internet connectivity?